sejas/qtranslatex-online/README.md

 # qtranslatex-online

-This is an example of how to use the npm package `qtranslatex-extractor`.
+This is a React Web App to show to use the `qtranslatex-extractor` npm package works.

 NPM Package available in : [https://www.npmjs.com/package/qtranslatex-extractor](https://www.npmjs.com/package/qtranslatex-extractor)